 Submitted by Norm Stutesman

-Hi, I am a brindle and white male boxer and a real sweet guy.
-I am about 2-3 years old and am already neutered.
-I like to be around people and would probably do best in a home where I am the only pet.
-I’m not a super active dog but am good on a leash.
-I like it when people give me treats and I take them very gently.
-I love attention.
-My ears need a little medical attention.
-Please come and see me.
-I’ve had a home before and would like to have a new, forever one.
-My docket # is 11700, at the St. Joseph County Animal Control Shelter located at 652 E. Main St., Centreville, MI.
+Happy Holidays!
+I am a 5 year old female black and tan shepherd/heeler mix.
+I am very gentle and love attention.
+I like to walk on a leash and I know to sit and shake on command.
+My head and cheeks are so soft, just made for petting.
+I have a bushy tail and two-toned nose.
+I am not a high energy dog and would be a loving addition to your family.
+I would really like to have a new home for Christmas so please come and see me.
+I am a real sweetie.
+My docket # is 11817, at the St. Joseph County Animal Control Shelter located at 652 E. Main St., Centreville, MI.
 Animal Control is open Monday – Friday, from 9:00 a.m. – 4:30 p.m.
 The first Saturday of each month AC is open for adoptions from 9:00 am – 12:00 noon.
 Their phone number is 269-467-6475.
 Please visit the Animal Rescue Fund website at www.arfund.org to see more adoptable pets.
 ARF will pay for the spay/neuter of an adopted Pet of the Week, at the Humane Society in Kalamazoo.
 If the owner wants to go to a local vet, the same amount will be given to that vet.
 Up-Cycled Pets needs reliable foster homes so some pets can learn more about living in a safe home before adoption.
 Go to www.upcycledpets.com for more information about how to help this group.

 See you Out and About!